-- Psoriasis is a common disease involving chronic inflammation of the skin, nails or joints that often decreases quality of life. - Traditional management aims to decrease skin turnover and control disease, rather than cure; options include topical medications, phototherapy and, for patients with resistant or widespread disease, systemic acitretin, methotrexate or ciclosporin. - Moderate-to-severe psoriasis or involvement of special sites such as the scalp, genitals, palms or soles warrants specialist referral. - · Recent improved understanding of the immune mechanisms underlying psoriasis has led to novel biologic therapies that specifically target cytokines and enzymes involved in its pathophysiology. - Targeted therapies for psoriasis include inhibitors of tumour necrosis factor-alpha (infliximab, adalimumab, etanercept), interleukin-23 (ustekinumab, guselkumab), interleukin-17 (secukinumab, ixekizumab), phosphodiesterase 4 (apremilast) and janus kinase (tofacitinib, which is not currently approved in Australia). - · Targeted biologic therapies are effective, well tolerated and may have a better long-term safety profile than conventional systemic therapies.
+- Psoriasis is a common disease involving chronic inflammation of the skin, nails or joints that often decreases quality of life. - Traditional management aims to decrease skin turnover and control disease, rather than cure; options include topical medications, phototherapy and, for patients with resistant or widespread disease, systemic acitretin, methotrexate or ciclosporin. - Moderate-to-severe psoriasis or involvement of special sites such as the scalp, genitals, palms or soles warrants specialist referral. - Recent improved understanding of the immune mechanisms underlying psoriasis has led to novel biologic therapies that specifically target cytokines and enzymes involved in its pathophysiology. - Targeted therapies for psoriasis include inhibitors of tumour necrosis factor-alpha (infliximab, adalimumab, etanercept), interleukin-23 (ustekinumab, guselkumab, tildrakizumab, risankizumab), interleukin-17 (secukinumab, ixekizumab), phosphodiesterase 4 (apremilast) and janus kinase (deucravacitinib and tofacitinib, which are not currently approved in Australia). - Targeted therapies are effective, well tolerated and may have a better long-term safety profile than conventional systemic therapies.